Go to Family Tree DNA Web Site

 DNA Test Results and Lineages

 The RASEY Y-chromosome DNA Surname Project was opened on 2 Feb 2006.
-As of May 2008, the project has three members, with results returned for all three.
-These three project members represent two of the key RASEY/RAZEE/etc. progenitors in the United States.
+Currently, the project has four members, with results returned for all four.
+These project members represent two of the key RASEY/RAZEE/etc. progenitors in the United States, namely: Joseph RAZEE I of MA and Rhode Island and Joseph RASEY I of MA and New Hampshire.
+Testing indicates the two are not related.

-Joseph RASEY I of Worcester Co., MA, then Cheshire Co., NH, who married Mary HOLLON.
+Joseph RASEY I (c1734- ) of Worcester Co., MA, then Cheshire Co., NH, who married Mary HOLLON.

-This individual's haplotype is unique at 37 (and thus 67) markers, with no full or even near matches in either the FTDNA or Ysearch databases.
-Being Haplogroup I2b1 effectively debunks the legend of a connection to Malcolm MacLEOD of the Isle of Raasay, whose kin are Haplogroup R1b.
-Given that they are different haplogroups, Joseph RASAY cannot have had a common ancestor with any MacLEOD line for tens of thousands of years.
+One of them has been deep SNP tested with the result that he is Haplogroup I2b1* (= I-M223) effectively debunking the legend of a connection to Malcolm MacLEOD of the Isle of Raasay, whose kin are Haplogroup R1b.
+Given that they are in different haplogroups, Joseph RASAY cannot have had a common ancestor with any MacLEOD line for tens of thousands of years.

 SUBSIDIZED TESTING!